 These are all great, but if you really want to help your business make the best out of your fleet, why not try a solution that offers you even more useful features that provide great extra benefits?
 We’re talking business efficiency and reducing waste.

-So, let’s have a look at what you get with a fleet management solution.
+So, let’s have a look at what you get with a vehicle management solution.

 Fleet management solution

-In short, adding to what a GPS tracker provides, a fleet management solution like our very own Veturilo, gives you:
+In short, adding to what a GPS tracker provides, a vehicle management solution like our very own Veturilo, gives you:

 Fleet management features